The one with Santa Claus.

 - The layers upon layers of artificial dream state and the presence of outsiders trying to communicate with those trapped inside by leaving written messages and making surreal visits is from Ubik.

 - The very idea of the dreamcrabs is very similar to For the Man Who Has Everything, with the dreamcrabs standing in for the equally destructive Black Mercy.
+This story was also, incidentally, happening in the arctic (within the Fortress of Solitude).

 - The Doctor mentions deleting the Arctic base scientists from his mind.